 If a pattern is not in stock, we can place a custom order at no additional charge.
 There is a 5-meter minimum.

-Lead times for custom orders vary according to the time of year.
-Current lead time is 8-12 weeks.
+Lead times for custom orders vary according to the time of year: October to March 8-12 weeks, April to September 12-16 weeks.

 Our fabrics are printed on bolts that range from 5 to 10 meters.
 If you need more than 10 meters, your order will be printed on multiple bolts with the cuts to be determined by you.
 For example, an order for 35 meters might be printed on five 7-meter bolts.